-I‘m sharing this pumpkin spice latte recipe with you because I know many of you go to Starbucks for your daily coffee fix.
-But, Starbucks is getting a lot of heat lately!
+I’m sharing this Pumpkin Spice Latte recipe with you because I know many of you go to Starbucks for this seasonal favorite.
+Starbucks is getting a lot of heat lately!
 Don’t get me wrong, I drink Starbucks coffee every now and then.
 When I do, I order black coffee, no sugar.
 As of recently, I either get their cold brew coffee ( no sugar) or cold brew with coconut milk ( no sugar ).

 What I want to talk about today is seasonal holiday drinks because they are filled with excess calories and hidden chemicals.

 After reading Vani Hari’s, ( a.k.a the Food Babe) blog post on the topic I knew I’d never look at Starbucks seasonal drinks the same ever again.
 There goes my holiday spirit lol!!!
 Vani is a food activist who investigates and calls out the hazardous chemicals hidden in our food.

 One drink in particular that Vani busted in the article was the very popular Pumpkin Spice Latte.
 Vani claims that this seasonal favorite, which sells out like crazy every single year is full of harmful chemicals and toxic ingredients.
 One of those shocking ingredients is Caramel Color Level IV.

 There are four types of caramel coloring and Starbucks uses the worst of the worst in their syrups and sauces according to the Food Babe.
 They use Class IV Caramel Coloring, which contains the dangerous substance 4-methylimidazole (4-Mel).
 This one is considered the most toxic and dangerous of all of the varieties.
 It has no nutritional value and is only used cosmetically to enhance color.